-Are you looking to get started with advertising on social media?
+Are you a social media marketer or agency owner looking to get started with advertising on social media?
 Need to learn the basics quickly?

 As the reach of organic (non-paid) social media marketing declines, more businesses are investing in paid social advertising.
 Research from eMarketer for the US market predicts social ad spending will top $31 billion, making up 29.4% of digital ad spending, by 2019.